nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Below are the steps required for manual testing of termiNus

 ### Initial launch and shutdown

+1. Initial Launch
     a.
 Download the latest version of `termiNus` from [here](https://github.com/AY2021S1-CS2113-T14-3/tp/releases/latest) and copy the jar file to a new folder.

     b.
 Launch termiNus by typing `java -jar termiNus.jar` and press enter.

     c.
 To get a detailed description, refer to [User Guide](UserGuide.md).

-d.
+2. Shutdown
+    a.
 Once testing is conducted, exit the program by entering `bye`.

-2. Capabilities
+### Features and functions

+1. Add task function `add task`